-- Donation Gift received from any person, firm, company etc. his known as donation.
+- 3) Endowment Fund Some people donate a huge amount for some religious or for some social purpose or donate some valuable fixed assets.
+Such a huge amount forms a base for the working of organizations.
+Since it is not a recurring amount it is treated as of capital nature and hence taken into balance sheet. - 4) Donation Gift received from any person, firm, company etc. his known as donation.
 It depends upon type of donation whether to credit in income & expenditure account or to treat it as capital income & take it to balance sheet.
-For this, following points should be kept in mind. - Specific donation If organization receives donation for some specific purpose then it is treated as capital income & written on the liability side of balance sheet.
+For this, following points should be kept in mind. - a) Specific donation If organization receives donation for some specific purpose then it is treated as capital income & written on the liability side of balance sheet.
 For example, donation for library, sports ground, building etc. - b) General donation When donation is not received for some specific purpose then it is known as general donation.
 If huge amount is received then it should be taken to the liability side of balance sheet as there are small changes of its recurring.
 But if the amount received is small then it should be credited to income & expenditure account because there are more changes of its recurring every year.
-Whether the amount is smaller or higher is decided by comparing this item with other items in the question or by some related circumstances. - Legacy Legacy received by organization is such type of donation which is rarely received, hence it is treated as capital income and written on the liability side of balance sheet.
-But if the amount received is smaller in size then it is treated as revenue income and credited to income and expenditure account. - Income or expenses from specific fund - To fulfil certain specific object, non-profit organizations open specific funds.
-Like match fund, sports fund, tournament fund, prize fund, charity fund, etc. If any income is earned from such fund, then it is written on liability side of balance sheet and if any expenditure is related to it than it should be deducted. - Subscription Main source of income of non-profit organization is from subscription.
+Whether the amount is smaller or higher is decided by comparing this item with other items in the question or by some related circumstances. - 5) Legacy Legacy received by organization is such type of donation which is rarely received, hence it is treated as capital income and written on the liability side of balance sheet.
+But if the amount received is smaller in size then it is treated as revenue income and credited to income and expenditure account. - 6) Income or expenses from specific fund To fulfil certain specific object, non-profit organizations open specific funds.
+Like match fund, sports fund, tournament fund, prize fund, charity fund, etc. If any income is earned from such fund, then it is written on liability side of balance sheet and if any expenditure is related to it than it should be deducted. - 7) Subscription Main source of income of non-profit organization is from subscription.
 Total subscriptions of previous year is treated as revenue and written on the credit side of income & expenditure account. - 8) Sale of old assets Amount received on sale of old asset is debited to receipts and payments account.
 If there is profit on sale of assets, it should be credited and if there is a loss then it should be debited to income & expenditure account.
-Book value of sold asset should be deducted from the assets. - Sale of sports equipment - Sale of sports equipment is usually made by club.
-Hence it should be property accounted for. - Sale of old newspaper It is an income which can occur frequently, hence it is credited to income and expenditure a/c. - Subsidies from government and other institution If non-profit organization received some subsidy from government or other institution then it should be credited to income expenditure account.
+Book value of sold asset should be deducted from the assets. - 9) Sale of sports equipment - Sale of sports equipment is usually made by club.
+Hence it should be property accounted for. - 10) Sale of old newspaper It is an income which can occur frequently, hence it is credited to income and expenditure a/c. - 11) Subsidies from government and other institution - If non-profit organization received some subsidy from government or other institution then it should be credited to income expenditure account.
 If it is of capital nature it should be recorded on liabilities side.